rxl7906/RecommendationService/README.md

 # Exercise:
 For simplicity, we will build a class instead of a web service.
 Class methods will represent the different APIs in the service.
 Please also provide a brief example of how this class will be used, you may also want to provide a sample graph for your example.

+# Context:
+This is a recommendation service for someone choosing courses of food at a restaurant.
+The objective is to provide a recommendation for what to order based on the user's preference.

 # Files:
 - RecommendationServiceModel.jpg: graph model written on paper to illustrate the control flow
 - questions.txt: questions to be inserted into the recommendation service